pnp/cli-microsoft365/docs/docs/cmd/search/externalconnection/externalconnection-schema-add.md

 # search externalconnection schema add

-This command will allow the administrator to add a schema to a specific external connection for use in Microsoft Search.
+This command allows the administrator to add a schema to a specific external connection for use in Microsoft Search.

 ## Usage